Top 10 Project Management Software With CRM (2025)

 Each individual task can also be expanded with subtasks, to-dos, and dependencies.
 You can set priorities, assign team members, estimate completion time and deadlines, and add other custom fields for more project details.

-With the Client Portal, you can also invite and collaborate with clients in the platform.
+With the Client Portal, you can also invite and collaborate with clients in the platform for free.

 Get a visual representation of your project progress